 1. Their videos are dazzling works of art

-If you miss the seven-figure budgets and eye-popping dance routines of the Britney and Justin era, step this way.
+If you miss the seven-figure budgets and eyepopping dance routines of the Britney and Justin era, step this way.
 BTS showcase their addictive Korean-language mash-up of synth pop, trap and dance in videos with old-school showstopping pizzazz.
-Their choreo is more intense than a Barry’s Bootcamp session – check out Bambi-like leaps across floating CGI platforms (‘DNA’), and dance-offs with ninjas in post-apocalyptic landscapes (‘Not Today’).
-In 2018, Western pop videos can suffer from a lack of imagination, so BTS’s splurge on creative mini movies is paying off: this August, their eye-poppingly colourful ‘Idol’ video racked up 45 million views in a single day, snatching a record previously held by Taylor Swift (it now has a gargantuan 185 million!).
+Their choreography is more intense than a Crossfit session—check out Bambil-ike leaps across floating CGI platforms ("DNA"), and dance-offs with ninjas in post-apocalyptic landscapes ("Not Today").
+In 2018, Western pop videos can suffer from a lack of imagination, so BTS’s splurge on creative mini movies is paying off: This August, their eye-poppingly colourful "Idol" video racked up 45 million views in a single day, snatching a record previously held by Taylor Swift (it now has a gargantuan 185 million!).

 2. Their fans are unbelievably dedicated

 Beyoncé’s Beyhive and Lady Gaga’s Little Monsters have nothing on Army, BTS’s continent spanning fanbase.
 Thanks to their support, the boys already have two US number one albums under their belts.
 They’ve also become the first ever K-pop group to score a UK Top 40 hit, with "Idol."
 And last year, they beat off competition from Justin Bieber to be named Top Social Artist at the Billboard Music Awards.
 But even non-obsessives might be tempted by BTS’s thoughtfully curated physical releases, which often feature collectible gifts like sticker sets and photo books.
 But as 23-year-old superfan Nadia told us, a band doesn’t get to BTS’s position from retweets alone: "If the music they’re releasing wasn’t great, none of this would happen."